 Money laundering is the legalization process of revenues from criminal activities.
 Money laundering poses important threats to the whole world.
 With the income they earn from crimes, criminals can have a greater potential to commit more significant crimes.
 The consequences can be unpredictably harmful, such as the financing of terrorism.
 Due to the significant threats of money laundering, countries and organizations across the globe have taken various measures.
 Regulatory organizations aim to fight financial crimes with various AML compliance policies effectively.
 Among these countries, Malta aims to prevent financial crimes with the measures it takes.

-History of AML in the Netherlands
+History of AML in Malta

 In 1994, Malta enacted the Prevention of Money Laundering Act (PMLA) to be initiated as the primary law against money laundering.
 With this law, the Financial Intelligence Analysis Unit (FIAU) is established as the national institution responsible for preventing money laundering and terrorist financing.
 FIAU is responsible for collecting and investigating information about financial crime.
 If the unit examines a suspicious transaction report and detects a crime transaction, the relevant action is initiated as soon as possible.